Give me 15 minutes, and I’ll show you how to get your next writing gig.

 - How to know if your writing is any good, and how to make it better, so that you can position yourself for the assignments and jobs you want.

-- How to stay organized and efficient when researching and writing so that you don’t make mistakes, and so that your editor sees you as reliable.
+- How to stay organized and efficient when researching and writing so that you don’t make mistakes, and so that your editor or manager sees you as reliable.

 - How to find great sources so you can do top-shelf reporting.